codinngar/notes/AI/Libraries/Numpy.md

 # reshape matrix a to 3x3 matrix
 np.reshape(a, (3, 3))

-# create an array with a structured data type
+# create a matrix with a structured data type
 np.array(
     [("x", 1, 3.5), ("y", 2, 6.5), ("z", 3, 9.5)],
     dtype=[("name", "U3"), ("number", "i1"), ("value", "f2")],